kammitama5/kammitama5.github.io/_posts/2021-12-17-Thursday-December-17th.md

 ## Anyways
 - I have a social to attend, and then I'm going to catch a nap and catch my flight (hopefully..fingers crossed).
-- Pretty pictures to come!
+- Pretty pictures to come (I promise)!

 ## And that's it